 Wilson’s disease, also called hepatolenticular degeneration, is a hereditary disorder that affects the body’s ability to regulate its copper absorption and storage.
-Instead of excreting excess copper into the intestines and eventually out of the body, Wilson’s disease causes the body to store it in your kidneys, liver, eyes and brain.
-Wilson’s disease is a treatable condition, but caution must be taken as too much copper in the liver can be life-threatening.
+Instead of excreting excess copper into the intestines and eventually out of the body, Wilson’s disease causes the body to store it in your kidneys, liver, eyes and brain, but eventually you can get retina treatment for your eyes, wilson’s disease is a treatable condition, but caution must be taken as too much copper in the liver can be life-threatening.

 For patients with Wilson’s disease, it is important to avoid copper-rich foods, like organ meats and shellfish.
 However, dietary restrictions are usually not enough to control Wilson’s disease on their own.
 Drinking alcohol should also be avoided as it can further harm the liver, which may already be damaged from cirrhosis as a result of excessive copper storage.
 If necessary, your physician can prescribe medicines to help the body excrete excess copper.
 Treatment may also be needed for any existing liver or central nervous system damage.